-ROLL CALL – Holland, DeGolia, Lewis, Vice Mayor Hawkins-Manuelian, Mayor Widmer
+ROLL CALL – Polito, Hawkins-Manuelian, Lewis, Vice Mayor Widmer, Mayor DeGolia

 DEPARTMENTAL WRITTEN REPORTS

-Discussion: The Departmental Reports include written reports from the Town’s various Departments.
-Staff is present to answer any questions the Council may have on the multiple topics noted in the written reports.
+Discussion: The Departmental Written Reports include written reports from the Town’s various Departments.
+Staff is present to answer any questions the Council may have on the various issues noted in the written Reports.
 The Council may ask questions and discuss any of the various items.
 This item is included as a linked attachment.

-CONSIDERATION OF RESOLUTION RATIFYING PROCLAMATION OF A STATE OF EMERGENCY IN THE TOWN AND AUTHORIZING TELECONFERENCE MEETINGS OF TOWN LEGISLATIVE BODIES PURSUANT TO THE BROWN ACT GOVERNMENT CODE SECTION 54953(E) Report: George Rodericks, City Manager Recommendation: It is recommended that the Town Council adopt the attached Resolution No. 23-XX, finding a proclamation of the state of emergency to apply within the Town, conditions of which pose an imminent threat to the health and safety to attendees of in-person public meetings, and authorizing teleconference meetings of Town legislative bodies pursuant to Government Code Section 54953(e).
-Description: This item involves approval of a Resolution Certifying the Continuing Emergency Under COVID-19.
-The Resolution expires February 28, 2023.
+CONSIDERATION OF RESOLUTION RATIFYING PROCLAMATION OF A STATE OF EMERGENCY IN THE TOWN AND AUTHORIZING TELECONFERENCE MEETINGS OF TOWN LEGISLATIVE BODIES PURSUANT TO THE BROWN ACT GOVERNMENT CODE SECTION 54953(E) Report: GEORGE RODERICKS, CITY MANAGER Recommendation: It is recommended that the Town Council adopt the attached Resolution No. 22-XX, finding a proclamation of the state of emergency to apply within the Town, conditions of which pose an imminent threat to the health and safety to attendees of in-person public meetings, and authorizing teleconference meetings of Town legislative bodies pursuant to Government Code section 54953(e).
+Description:

 If you challenge a Town zoning, planning, or any other decision in court, you may be limited to raising only those issues you or someone else raised at the public hearing described in this agenda, or in written correspondence delivered to the City Council at, or prior to, the public hearing.
 Judicial review of any Town administrative decision may be had only if a petition is filed with the court not later than the 90th day following the date upon which the decision becomes final.
 Judicial review of environmental determinations may be subject to a shorter time period.